jmrozanec/hive-unit/README.md

 ### Usage

-hive-unit gives us an embedded Hive including an embedded Derby database, and a local HiveThriftService.
-This allows us to create unit tests very easily.
+hive-unit provides means to test Hive scripts.
+This can be done against an Hive instance including an embedded Derby database, and a local HiveThriftService; or against an existing Hive cluster.
+This allows us to create unit and integration tests very easily.

 Hive scripts testing can be done in a similar way to [PigUnit](http://pig.apache.org/docs/r0.8.1/pigunit.html).
 For more examples check [this class](https://github.com/jmrozanec/hive_test/blob/master/src/test/java/com/jointhegrid/hive_test/HiveTestTest.java)